 Biodegradability & Recycling

-It is commonly imagined that bioplastic will, after use, decompose in a pit of soil and be reborn into a blossom tree in the garden of eden.
+It’s common to think that bioplastics will eventually decompose in a pit of soil and feed a blossom tree in the garden of Eden.
 In fact, advertising has encouraged this idea, filling our screens with images of bottles sprouting from plants as natural as a stick of corn.
-Of course, these are not the facts.
-To understand how bioplastics degrade, it’s important to outline the different ways things break down and what specific conditions they need:
+Of course, this is entirely inaccurate.
+To understand how bioplastics degrade, it’s important to outline the different ways things break down and what specific conditions they need to do so.

-Degradable - Material that can break down into tiny pieces but never can never separate and return back to their natural sources i.e. back into carbon, water and oxygen.
+Degradable – A degradable material can break down into tiny pieces but will never disappear.
+The material components will never separate and return back to their natural sources i.e. back into carbon, water, and oxygen.
 This includes all fossil-fuel based plastics, which slowly break down in the ocean or in landfills into tiny pieces, leaching out absorbed toxins into the environment.

 Biodegradable – Most bioplastics fall under this category.
 A biodegradable material can break down into water, CO2 and compost by microorganisms under the right conditions (high temperatures, oxygen, light).